thanasisn/SDR_enhancement_LAP/article/article_doc.md

 to briefly exceed the value of the solar constant, resulting of clearness indices above unit.
 A summary of extreme enchantment cases (ECE) has been compiled by Martins, Mantelli, and Rüther (2022).
-There are also; some practical implications of the cloud enchantments.
-The intensity and duration of enhancements can effect the efficiency and stability of photovoltaic power production (Lappalainen and Kleissl 2020; Järvelä and Valkealahti 2020); while ECEs have the potential to compromise the integrity of photovoltaic plants infrastructure (Do Nascimento et al. 2019).
+There are also some practical implications of the cloud enchantments.
+The intensity and duration of enhancements can effect the efficiency and stability of photovoltaic power production (Lappalainen and Kleissl 2020; Järvelä and Valkealahti 2020) while ECEs have the potential to compromise the integrity of photovoltaic plants infrastructure (Do Nascimento et al. 2019).
 It has also been demonstrated that these events can interfere in the comparison of ground-based and satellite